ohamilton79/sentiment_analysis/README.md

 ```

 ## Examples
+A value close to 1 indicates a very positive review, whereas a value close to 0 indicates a very negative review.
 ```python
 >>> python individual_test.py 'This movie is appalling.
 Waste of 2 hours of my life!' 'data/weights-2.hdf5'
 Predicted: [[0.04231749]]